GoogleChrome/ip-protection/Masked-Domain-List.md

 accuratecoal.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 achieverknee.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 acidicstraw.com                                  | Admiral                                                        | Not Impacted By Script Blocking
+acidpigs.com                                     | Admiral                                                        | Not Impacted By Script Blocking
 acridangle.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 acridtwist.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 actuallysheep.com                                | Admiral                                                        | Not Impacted By Script Blocking